Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Approximating solutions

+We observe that the equations (\ref{eqXvep}) and (\ref{eqYvep}) for $X$ and $Y$ can be described completely in terms of the processes themselves.
+For $X$, each random point $x_i$ in the definition (\ref{eqAX}) of $A^X$ is a measurable function of the corresponding jump size $\Delta X_{s_i}$ and conversely, where we write $\Delta Z_s=Z_s-Z_{s-}$ with $Z_{0-}=0$ for a c\`adl\`ag process $Z$ taking values in a Polish space.
+Indeed, we have

+where the first equality follows since $\Delta X_{s_i}$ has total mass $\psi(\1){\varepsilon}$ and defines a measure symmetric about the center~$x_i$ of its topological support [cf. (\ref{eqJxvep})].
+For~$Y$, similar relations between the random points $\{y_i\}$ and the jump sizes $\{\Delta Y_{t_i}\}$ hold.

-The existence of these pairs of $\vep$-approximation solutions follows by considering the so-called mild forms of solutions of SPDE's and then using the classical Peano's existence argument as in Theorem 2.6 of \cite{S:SPDE}.
-The precise result is summarized in the following theorem.
-Here and throughout this paper, we use the notation ``$\G\ind \xi$'' to mean that the $\sigma$-field $\G$ and the random element $\xi$ are independent, and analogous notation applies to other pairs of objects which allow probabilistic independence in the usual sense.
+As a summary of the above discussions, we give in Definition~\ref{defstd} below a minimal description of the approximating solutions considered throughout this paper.
+From Section~\ref{sec2ndsep-basic} on, we will work with ${\varepsilon }$-approximating pairs subject to particular correlations.
+Here and in the sequel, we use the notation ``$\G\ind\xi$'' to mean that the $\sigma$-field $\G$ and the random element $\xi$ are independent, and analogous notation applies to other pairs of objects which allow probabilistic independence in the usual sense.